1999 UCF Golden Knights football team: September 11: at Florida

 For the first time in program history, the Knights traveled to "The Swamp" to take on in-state foe No. 4 Florida Gators.
 The Gators would win the game decisively, outscoring the Knights 58-27.

 In the first haft, Florida would score first, with a 9-yard touchdown pass from quarterback Jesse Palmer.
 UCF responded with their own touchdown, an 8-yard pass from quarterback Vic Penn.
 With the successful extra point, the score was tied 7–7.
 Florida then regained the lead with a 13-yard touchdown pass from Palmer, ending the first quarter with Florida ahead 14–7.

 Florida continued its onslaught in the second haft.
-The Gators extended their lead, adding a touchdown and a field goal to a dominate 58-27 win.
+The Gators extended their lead, adding a touchdown and a field goal to a dominant 58-27 win.